angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 Here, Thoughtseize doesn't hit anything Duress doesn't, and the bounce spells are better than more discard.
 Gameplan is the same as vs other lockpiece decks.
 Win before the Spheres come down, or bounce them.
-The mana denial is heavier in this matchup so watch out for that.
+The mana denial is heavier in this matchup so watch out for that, and remember that Empty the Warrens is pretty bad in this matchup.

 **Sneak and Show and Reanimator**
 -1 Preordain, -1 Rain of Filth
 +2 Flusterstorm
 You don't have time to be casting a bunch of cantrips or making enough land drops for RoF to be good.
 Flusterstorm is your best hope in these matchups.
+Prioritize stopping their combo over setting up your own.
+Draw4's are good in this matchup because they are the best single card at taking advantage of a window your opponent gives you, and it may be correct to side the same as Storm for this matchup.

-**Turbo Depths and Nic Fit**
+**Turbo Depths or Nic Fit, without blue splash**
--3 Duress, -1 Rain of Filth, -1 Preordain
+-3 Duress, -1 Thoughtseize -1 Preordain
 +3 Echoing Truth, +1 Chain of Vapor, +1 Infernal Contract
-Discard is not great, bounce spells are better, and your life total doesn't matter as much as fighting through their discard.
+Very different decks but identical sideboard plans.
+Both decks may have things you want to bounce and plenty of discard, and give you some leeway with using your life as a resource.
+If either deck is playing blue I'd leave all 4 Thoughtseize in and only bring in 2 Echoing Truth.

 ## Statistics